Unexplored regions in teleparallel $f(T)$ gravity: Sign-changing dark energy density: Conclusion

 As mentioned earlier, the rapid cessation of cosmic acceleration at very low redshifts, viz., in the neighborhood of $z=0$, which manifests itself as a local maximum in the expansion speed, $\dot{a}$, observed in some sign-changing models within $f(T)$ framework, is quite similar to the behavior reported in the recent findings from the DESI BAO analysis by Calderon \textit{et al}~\cite{DESI:2024aqx}.
 This behavior is reflected in an oscillating-like pattern in the ratio of the Hubble parameter $H(z)$ to that of $\Lambda$CDM, $H_{\Lambda \rm{CDM}}(z)$, and a second sign transition---from acceleration to deceleration, in contrast to the first transition marking the beginning of the late-time accelerated expansion phase of the Universe---in the deceleration parameter $q(z)$.
 These previously overlooked, promising nontrivial background dynamics, along with the positivity of $f_T$ (ensuring that the effective cosmological Newtonian constant $\mathcal{G}_{\text{eff}}$ remains positive as well as the instabilities or ghosts are avoided) achieved by $\beta < 0$, encourage further research in $f(T)$ gravity, including revisiting the existing literature and exploring new functional forms that can give rise to these dynamics.
 Another property inherent to these models is that the effective Newtonian constant $\mathcal{G}_{\text{eff}}$, which governs cosmological perturbations, deviates significantly from the standard Newtonian constant $G_{\rm N}$ due to the large negative values of $\beta$ required to realize these scenarios, which imply a large $f_T$ connecting these constants.
-However, caution must be exercised in drawing conclusions, as the effective cosmological Newtonian constant $\mathcal{G}_{\text{eff}}$, does not necessarily coincide with the effective Newtonian constant $G_{\text{eff}}$ measured locally (e.g., within the solar system), where we expect $G_{\text{eff}} \approx G_{\rm N}$, given both constants' dependence on the torsion scalar $T$, which is influenced by local spacetime properties.
-In other words, environmental factors influence the behavior of $f(T)$ gravity across different scales.
-Thus, if a chameleon-like screening mechanism could be incorporated into this theory, the previously unexplored region of $f(T)$ models with negative $\beta$ values on the order of $\mathcal{O}(1)$ might hold a significant advantage, enabling a cosmologically promising effective DE density that assumes negative values in the past and changes sign at low redshifts.
+However, caution must be exercised in drawing conclusions, as the effective cosmological Newtonian constant $\mathcal{G}_{\text{eff}}$, does not necessarily coincide with the effective Newtonian constant $G_{\text{eff}}$ measured locally (e.g., within the Solar System), where we expect $G_{\text{eff}} \approx G_{\rm N}$, given both constants' dependence on the torsion scalar $T$, which is influenced by local spacetime properties.
+In other words, environmental factors influence the behavior of $f(T)$ gravity across different scales, potentially leading to distinct gravitational dynamics in low- and high-density regimes.
+In this context, we have also discussed that, despite the absence of an explicit scalar-matter coupling in pure $f(T)$ gravity, an \emph{effective chameleon-like mechanism} can still emerge under appropriate conditions, naturally suppressing deviations from GR in high-density environments and thereby ensuring consistency with local gravity tests.
+This reinforces the viability of negative-$\beta$ models, which—while exhibiting significant departures from $\Lambda$CDM at cosmological scales—can remain consistent with Solar-System tests and offer a promising path for realizing a sign-changing effective DE component.
+In particular, the previously unexplored region of $f(T)$ models with negative $\beta$ values on the order of $\mathcal{O}(1)$ might hold a significant advantage, enabling a cosmologically promising effective DE density that assumes negative values in the past and changes sign at low redshifts.